hasura/agentic-data-access-benchmark/README.md

 1. **Retrieval-augmented approaches**: This approach incorporates explicit retrieval steps of relevant data from a large database and provided alongside the user input.
 Most classic benchmarks like TriviaQA and NaturalQuestions have been used for evaluating retrieval-augmented techniques by using a Wikipedia database.
 There are various benchmarks like MTEB which measure the capabilities of text embedding models (like S-BERT) typically used in the retrieval phase.
 More complex benchmarks like HotPotQA (for multi-hop questions) and FEVER (for fact verification) enhance the task complexity for LLMs and illustrate the need to use retrieval-augmented approaches.
 More recently, benchmarks like FRAMES and CRAG have emerged to make the questions in the dataset more real-world.

 2. **Tool use**: Tool use enables LLMs to dynamically request and interact with external tools - from simple calculators to data APIs and web search capabilities.
-To measure the efficiency of an LLM to use tools correctly, benchmarks like ToolQA, API-Bank, APIBench (and subsequently BFCL) and ToolBench are used for evaluating tool use capability of the LLM.
+To measure the efficiency of an LLM to use tools correctly, benchmarks like ToolQA, API-Bank, APIBench (and subsequently BFCL[^55]) and ToolBench[^56] are used for evaluating tool use capability of the LLM.
 More recently, tool use for general assistants has paved the way for benchmarks like GAIA.

 ## About the Data Access Agent Benchmark